 The Spotted Turtle, due to their small size, is a popular semi-aquatic turtle species.
 This does not mean that they are easy to care for, however.
 As with all aquatic turtles, they have complex housing and dietary needs that need to be considered.

 This species is very distinctive because of the yellow-spotted markings they develop on their carapace (the upper part of their shell).
-These tend to be small in number in juveniles and grew, sometimes to over 100 spots, on mature adults.
+These tend to be small in number in juveniles and grow, sometimes to over 100 spots, on mature adults.
 The spots are also seen on the face and neck.

 Like the Common Musk Turtle, this is another very small species, and they are usually only between four to six inches in size when fully mature.